 - Network Officer – Gillian McCartney

-- Administration – Rachael Roberts and Emma Scarlett
+- Co-ordinators and administration – Rachael Roberts and Emma Scarlett

 ScotPHN’s governance arrangements have been updated with the formation of Executive and Advisory Groups (2014).
 These groups are responsible for monitoring the delivery of ScotPHN’s work programme and its quality assurance.

 The Executive and Advisory Groups include representation from key constituencies in public health.
 The chair is usually a Director of Public Health; the current chair is Linda de Caestecker.
 The constituencies and current representatives are available on this page.

 ScotPHN provides the secretariat to:

 - Scottish Directors of Public Health Group